rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/How_to_Register_Your_CNDA2_Account.md

 ## Overview

 CNDA is migrating to a new system (CNDA2) that uses WashU Key for authentication instead of local usernames and passwords.
 All users must create a new CNDA2 account.
-The Cutover date is 8/30/2026.
+The Cutover date was 8/30/2026.

-Right now, we are in the registration phase and the only thing that works is registering.
-Logging in and seeing things on CNDA2 has not been enabled yet.
-Do not try to log in after registering.

 ---